-- The Company's producers and its claims personnel have access to policyholders' claim history and paid loss information. - The Company's policy is to directly provide, or ask that the producer provide, a policyholder's claims history and paid loss information upon written request.
+- The Company's producers and its claims personnel have access to claims history and paid loss information for its policyholders. - The Company's policy is to directly provide, or ask the producer to provide, a policyholder's claims history and paid loss information upon written request.